parthpatoliya97/GOODCABS-Transportation-and-Mobility/README.md

 Highest: Jaipur – ₹37.21M

 Lowest: Coimbatore – ₹3.52M

+Mysore is a tourism city but it is only one city compare to other tourism city which has the lowest revenue it is in the bottom 3 revenue 4M

 Insight:
 Jaipur is the economic engine for Goodcabs; low-cost cities like Surat and Vadodara need fare restructuring.